gevhaz/hugo-theme-notrack/README.md

 ### How to add a page to the navigation bar

-Add it to navbar in the page's front matter of the page:
+Add it to `main` menu in the page's front matter of the page:

 ```
 ---
 menu:
-  navbar:
+  main:
     title: "Contact"
     weight: 100
 ---